AnshdeepSachdeva/nowhere-in-void/README.md

 - Microsoft Edge (latest version)

 For the best performance, it is recommended to use the latest version of your preferred web browser.

+## About the Author
+**My name is Anshdeep Singh** and I'm the developer behind this game.
+I am 12th-grade student.
+I developed this game during 2023 summer holidays to explore game development and further enhance my coding skills.

+This was a wonderful learning opportunity for me to familiarize myself with new techniques and technologies.
+It was my first experience of conceptualizing and building a game from scratch.

+I am passionate about coding, gaming, and technology, and this project was the perfect fusion of all three.
+While it started as a summer project, it quickly became a labor of love.
+I have put countless hours into designing, coding, debugging, and refining the game to give you the best gaming experience possible.

+I am always eager to learn and improve, and I am open to feedback and suggestions.
+I'm looking forward to hearing from you, and I hope you enjoy playing the game as much as I enjoyed developing it!

 ## Feedback and Bug Reporting
 If you encounter any issues while playing the game or have suggestions for improvement, please submit them to the GitHub repository's [issue tracker](https://github.com/AnshdeepSachdeva/nowhere-in-void/issues).
 Your feedback is greatly appreciated, and it will help make the game even better.